How to Deter and Get Rid of Pigeons

 The effectiveness of this product is somewhat mixed with some buyers claiming that it stopped pigeons completely while some reported that the pigeons walked on top of the spikes without any problems.

-In my opinion, these aren’t effective as the roof spikes, which can also be screwed to the top of walls and fences.
+In my opinion, these aren’t quite as effective as the roof spikes, which can also be screwed to the top of walls and fences.

 3) Pigeon Proof Bird Feeders